Mickyreegs/PortfoliOWN/README.md

 ## PortfoliOWN

 PortfoliOWN is a stock simulator designed to be an intuitive and fun way of learning about buying, selling and realising profits/losses in investments.
-As a user, I want to simulate stock sortfolio construction so that I can see how daily changes affect my stocks, cash and profits (realised and unrealised).
+As a user, I want to simulate stock portfolio construction so that I can see how daily changes affect my stocks, cash, and profits (realised and unrealised).
 I have a full description of the game layout and operation.
 I can buy and sell stocks in a simulated portfolio.
 I can make decisions on when to buy/sell a stock based on market prices and profit/loss.

 ## Initial Design - Wireframe
 The original idea was to have 4 boxes, 2 up/2 down, and fill those with sections with "How to Play" - Box 1, "Stock Selection" (10 stocks) - Box 2, "Build your Portfolio" - Box 3 & "Portfolio Valuation" - Box 4.
 The data in each of box 2, 3, & 4 will be used together to build a portfolio and reflect the cost, unrealised gain/loss, and profit.